 Describe vision Mumbai

-A top down development which built one million low cost homes and tried improving the water supply by establishing piped water and sewerage systems for new flats
+A top down development which invested $40billion to improve Mumbai, built one million low cost homes and tried improving the water supply by establishing piped water and sewerage systems for new flats

 How was the Gorai garbage site improved?